Philodendron paraiso verde is admired for its variegated marble-like foliage.

 Propagation In Water

-- You can use a clean, sterile water-filled glass.
+- You can use a clean, sterile water-filled glass with rooting hormone.

 - Place the glass of water with the stem cutting inside and keep it somewhere warm and damp.